abond936/My-Journal/docs/Project.md

 - Grouped?

 ❓ Open Questions
-- Do we want to track questions answered?
+- Selecting a question from list creates a card.
+- Many questions are already part of stories
+  - Create those stories in the db.
+  - Mark as selected.
+  - If deleted, remove from 'used'
 - Do we group short questions?

 ### **Gallery Style Management**
 ---------------------------------
 Status: ⭕ Planned

-Album styles are selectable styles for album pages
+Gallery styles are selectable styles for gallery cards

 #### Current
 - None

 #### Next
-- Preconfigured album and entry (by type) page styles for selection
+- Preconfigured card styles for selection
-- Preconfigured
   - Background, Font, Color scheme, etc.
-- Custom -
+- Custom card styles for selection

 ❓ Open Questions:
-- What are the variables that need to be included/decided?
+- What are the variables that need to be included/decided on gallery styling

 ### **Theme Management**
 ----------------------------------